-A historic theatreBuilt of brick and warm-hued Bath stone, the distinctive New Theatre is in the heart of Cardiff, and on completion in 1906 it was the largest of its kind in the country.
+A historic theatreBuilt of brick and warm-hued Bath stone, the distinctive New Theatre is located right in the heart of Cardiff.
+On its completion in 1906, it boasted the largest stage of its kind in the country.

-The first public performance took place on the theatre's opening night, the 10th December, and was a production of William Shakespeare's Twelfth Night by the company of Mr Herbert Berrbohm Tree.
+The first public performance took place on the theatre's opening night, the 10th December, and was a production of William Shakespeare's Twelfth Night by the company of Mr Herbert Beerbohm Tree.
 This was followed by a pantomime production of Little Red Riding Hood, the first to be held at the theatre.

-In 1931, structural alterations also allowed New Theatre to be used as a picture house, the last major renovation for many years.
-In 2006, to mark New Theatre's centenary in Cardiff, a major refurbishment of the building exterior took place.
+In 1931, structural alterations also allowed the New Theatre to be used as a picture house, the last major renovation for many years.
+In 2006, to mark its centenary in Cardiff, a major refurbishment of the building exterior took place.